google/skia-buildbot/perf/PERFSERVER.md

 **--num_continuous_parallel**="": The number of parallel copies of continuous clustering to run. (default: 3)

+**--num_paramsets_for_queries**="": The number of paramsets we gather to populate the query dialog. (default: 2)

 **--num_shift**="": The number of commits the shift navigation buttons should jump. (default: 10)

 **--port**="": HTTP service address (e.g., ':8000') (default: :8000)

 **--prom_port**="": Metrics service address (e.g., ':10110') (default: :20000)

+**--proxy-login**: Use //go/alogin/proxyauth, instead of the default of //go/alogin/sklogin, for verifying logged in users.

 **--radius**="": The number of commits to include on either side of a commit when clustering. (default: 7)

+**--resources_dir**="": The directory to find templates, JS, and CSS files.
+If blank then ../../dist relative to the current directory will be used.

 **--step_up_only**: Only regressions that look like a step up will be reported.